 Before spending a lot of time reviewing builders’ floorplans and looking at homes, get practical about how many of your wish list features fit into your budget for a new home.
-You don’t need to know exactly how much you can spend on a new home yet but should have a range to work with, so you don’t fall in love with a floorplan that is beyond your financial reach.
+You don’t need to know exactly how much you can spend on a new home yet, but you should have a range to work with so you don’t fall in love with a floorplan that is beyond your financial reach.

 If possible, talk with your financial adviser and/or mortgage lender to determine the amount you can comfortably spend on a new home.
 Don’t forget to include monthly utility savings with a more efficient new home in your monthly budget.

 Now that you have a rough idea of what you can afford to pay for a new home, it’s time to prioritize your wish list.
 If you have a growing family, you will probably need to prioritize the size and number of bedrooms over amenities and features.
 If you are getting close to retirement, single-level living and desirable amenities may be more important than the overall square footage of your new home.
 In fact, you may prefer a smaller home that is easier to maintain.

 The important thing is to right-size your new home to fit your current and future lifestyle needs while staying within your budget.

 In addition to choosing the best new home floor plan for your lifestyle, you need to choose a community that also fits your lifestyle.
 Is it close to friends, relatives, schools, shopping, and restaurants?
 Does it have a community clubhouse, exercise equipment, or a gazebo?
 Do you desire resort-style amenities such as a swimming pool and pickleball courts?
 What neighborhood features and amenities matter most to you?